 Given that communication is an exchange, it’s essential that you are willing to put effort into it.
 That means maintaining appropriately animated body language including sitting up, making good eye contact, not noticeably looking over someone’s shoulder for rescue, and adopting body language which screams: “I’m not bored.”

-The funny thing about all this authenticity is that, faking a degree of interest at the start is the best way to up your chances of genuinely finding interest in your companions conversation.
-It’s more likely, as an effective communicator, that you’ll find yourself welcomed onto the guest list for future occasions too.
+The funny thing about all this authenticity is that faking a degree of interest at the start is the best way to up your chances of genuinely finding interest in your companion’s conversation.
+As an effective communicator, it’s more likely that you’ll find yourself welcomed onto the guest list for future occasions too.

-And if you contact me I can suggest a few names you can call them under your breath.
-You know – the words which must never be spoken.
+And if you contact me, I can suggest a few names you can call them under your breath.
+You know – the words you must never say.